ast-al/rangeless/README.md

 The most useful use-case is the scenarios for writing a function or an expression where the input is an infinite stream that you want to manipulate lazily, like a UNIX pipeline, e.g. the above-mentioned [aln_filter.cpp](test/aln_filter.cpp).

+### Downsides.
+Compilation errors related to templates are completely gnarly.
+For this reason the library has many `static_asserts` to help you figure things out.
+If you encounter a compilation error that could benefit from adding a `static_assert`, please open an issue.

+Sometimes it may be difficult to reason about the complexity space and time requirements of some operations.
+There are two ways to approach this: 1) Peek into documentation where I discuss space and time big-O for cases that are not obvious (e.g. how `lazy_sort_by` differs from regular `sort_by`, or how `unique_all_by` operates in single-pass for `seq`s).
+2) Feel free to peek under the hood of the library.
+Most of the code is intermediate-level c++ that should be within the ability to grasp by someone familiar with STL and `<algorithm>`.

 ### References:
 - [Haskell Data.List](https://hackage.haskell.org/package/base-4.12.0.0/docs/Data-List.html)